maxmpz/powerampapi/poweramp_skin_sample/readme.md

         author="[visible author name, e.g. @string/skin_author]"
         description="[visible skin description, e.g. @string/skin_sample_description]"
         style="[the reference to the skin theme style, e.g. @style/SampleSkin]"
-        lightMode="[since 869.
-Optional.
+        lightMode="[optional.
 The reference to the light version of this skin, e.g. @style/SampleSkinLight.
-Valid only if darkMode is not specified]" darkMode="[since 869.
-Optional.
+Valid only if darkMode is not specified]" darkMode="[optional.
 The reference to the dark version of this skin, e.g. @style/SampleSkinDark.
 Valid only if lightMode is not specified]"
     >
         ...
     </skin>